-If you’re leaving for vacation and you are planning on taking your love for running to the shoreline you should read my tips for running on the beach before.
-It sure is one of the most beautiful places a runner could get a workout done, but it is important to know some pointers before you get ready.
+If you’re leaving for vacation, and you are planning on taking your love for running to the shoreline, you should read these tips for running on the beach before you do so.
+It is one of the most beautiful places a runner can get a workout done, but it is important to know some pointers before you get ready.

-While doing research for this article I’ve spoken to somebody who must know every single advice when it comes to beach runs.
+While doing research for this article I’ve spoken to somebody who knows every point of advice when it comes to beach runs.
 Robert “Raven” Kraft (born 1950 from Miami – a man who has seen every single sunset for the past four decades from a strip of sand now called South Beach.
-Total miles for now?
-124.398!
+His total miles for now?
+124,398!

-Running on the beach is quiet a challenge.
+Running on the beach is quite a challenge.
 You can ask anyone who ever ran on the sand, it’s way more intense than running on regular pavement.
-In 1996 researchers found out that beach running takes 1.6 times more energy than running on the road.
+In 1996, researchers found out that beach running takes 1.6 times more energy than running on the road.
 But why is that?

-If you are new to running on the beach it is important to allow your body to get used to the new pavement.
-Also make sure to always wear sunscreen.
-A good time to go for a run on the beach will be in the morning before the sun comes out and the temperatures are rising.
-Proper hydration is a must.
+If you are new to running on the beach, it is important to allow your body to get used to the new running surface.
+Also, make sure you always wear sunscreen.
+A good time to go for a run on the beach will be in the morning before the sun comes out and the temperature starts to rise.
+Proper hydration is a must as well.

 Running barefoot is an amazing feeling of our natural range of motion within our feet.
-It will help strengthen your feet and ankles.
-Running on the beach with no shoes requires experience.
+It will also help strengthen your feet and ankles.
+But keep in mind that running on the beach with no shoes requires experience.
 This is why you shouldn’t go for your first run on the beach without shoes.
-Running barefoot on sand might lead to plantar fasciitis, ankle sprains, or even achilles injuries because your feet aren’t getting any support of your running shoes.
-Your muscles stretch longer on the beach than they would on harder surface.
+Running barefoot on sand might lead to plantar fasciitis, ankle sprains, or even injuries to the Achilles tendon, because your feet aren’t getting any support from your running shoes.
+Your muscles stretch longer on the beach than they would on a harder surface.

 Also most beaches tend to have a lot of shells and other sharp objects that might hurt you while you’re running on the beach.
-If you still want to try to run barefoot on the beach and haven’t done it before, start with shorter runs so that your feet and muscles have time to adapt to the new circumstances.
-Barefoot running on the beach is possible on some beaches but eventually it will wear out the skin on your feet.
+If you still want to try to run barefoot on the beach and haven’t done it before, start with shorter runs, so that your feet and muscles have time to adapt to the new environment.
+Barefoot running on the beach is possible on some beaches, but eventually it will wear out the skin on your feet.

-I travel to Miami all the time and I really love running while I’m there.
-Especially on the beach.
-There is one runner in Miami who inspires me the first day I saw him running on the beach.
+I travel to Miami all the time, and I really love running while I’m there.
+I especially enjoy running on the beach!
+There is one runner in Miami who has inspired me since the first day I saw him running on the beach.

 Raven from Miami is a motivating and remarkable runner.
 You don’t find people everyday who truly found their mission in life.
 Raven runs 8 miles on the beach every single day.
 He hasn’t missed a day yet.
 The first 8 years he ran alone.
 All by himself.
 Every afternoon.
 No one in the world has run more miles on the sand than him.